ajv-validator/ajv/docs/strict-mode.md

 ```

 ::: tip "number" vs "integer"
-Type "number" can be narrowed to "integer", the opposite would violate `strictTypes`.
+Type "number" can be narrowed to "integer", the opposite would violate `strict.types`.
 :::

 #### Require applicable types

-This simple JSON Schema is valid, but it violates `strictTypes`:
+This simple JSON Schema is valid, but it violates `strict.types`:

 ```javascript
 {